MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods-auto/inherentpermissionsscope/inherentpermissionsscope-option.md

 ## Remarks

 *InherentPermissionScope* is used as a parameter with InherentPermissions attribute, which can override the entitlements.
 It's an optional method and the default value for InherentPermissionScope is *Both* that includes permissions and entitlements.
-To learn more about syntax and usage of InherentPermission attribute, see [InherentPermissions Attribute](../../attributes/devenv-inherentpermissions-attribute.md).
+To learn more about syntax and usage of InherentPermissions attribute, see [InherentPermissions Attribute](../../attributes/devenv-inherentpermissions-attribute.md).

 ## Example